Treatment for contact dermatitis can help most people manage their symptoms. Some people may find their symptoms clear up entirely.

 Avoiding the cause

 One of the most important steps in treating contact dermatitis is identifying and avoiding the allergens or irritants that affect you.
-If you can successfully avoid the cause, you should not experience any symptoms.
+If you can successfully avoid or reduce your exposure to the cause, you shouldn't experience any symptoms.

-It is not always easy to avoid irritants or allergens that affect you.
-Your GP or dermatologist (a specialist in treating skin conditions) can work with you to find ways to minimise your contact with them.
+It's not always easy to avoid irritants or allergens that affect you, but your GP or dermatologist (specialist in treating skin conditions) can find ways to minimise your contact with them.

-If you are exposed to irritants as part of your job, wear adequate protective clothing to minimise any contact.
-Tell your employer about your condition so they can help you avoid the causes as effectively as possible.
+If you're exposed to irritants as part of your job, wear protective clothing to minimise any contact.
+Tell your employer about your condition, so they can help you avoid the causes as much as possible.

 Choice of emollient

 Several different emollients are available.
 You may need to try a few to find one that works for you.
-You may also be prescribed a mix of emollients, such as:
+You may also be advised to use a mix of emollients, such as: